Screenprint and embroidery. Custom apparel.

 We are fast and we give white glove level account management to our customers.

 Humility.
 Vulnerability.
 FOCUS.
 PATIENCE.
 How to make a plan.
 How to execute a plan.
 How to prioritize.
-I leaned how to better communicate with people.
+I learned how to better communicate with people.
 Lastly, I am learning how expensive "risk" is even if you never pay a dime for it.

 A conversation with my father in law.